lewiscommunications/craft-presto/README.md

 Presto is a static file extension for the native [Craft cache](https://docs.craftcms.com/v3/templating/tags/cache.html).
 It works alongside standard Twig `{% cache %}` tag pairs and includes cache-busting features.
 Just like standard caching, Presto is automatic.
 Simply install, update your layouts, and then the cache will bust automatically as you create, update, or delete content.

+## Requirements

+This plugin requires Craft CMS 3.0.0 or later.

+## Installation

+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require lewiscom/presto

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Presto.

 ## Setup Guide

 ### Step 1 -  Turn off element query caching

-Turn off [element query caching](https://craftcms.com/docs/config-settings#cacheElementQueries) in your general config file.
+Turn off [element query caching](https://docs.craftcms.com/v3/config/config-settings.html#cacheelementqueries) in your general config file.
 This will stop the `DeleteStaleTemplateCaches` task from running in the admin.
 Since Presto busts the entire cache when a new element is saved, element query caching is not necessary.

 ```php
 'cacheElementQueries' => false